Nunez blast powers Red Sox to Game One win over Dodgers

 Sale yielded three runs on five hits.

-Red Sox reliever Matt Barnes recorded the win, working just one inning and giving up one hit.
+Red Sox reliever Matt Barnes was credited with the win, working just one inning and giving up one hit.

+Benintendi, the first player with four hits and three runs in a World Series debut, said the Red Sox came in with a plan on how to handle Kershaw.

+“We had a solid approach against him tonight and for the most part we executed what we wanted to do,” he added.

 Reporting by Steve Keating in Toronto.
 Editing by Peter Rutherford